COSC3020/isomorphism-connectivity-jataylor111/README.md

 ## My Response
 Two graphs that meet the requirements do not have to be fully connected.
 Let $A$ and $B$ both be graphs, and let them each contain only one node.
-This means that they have no edges, and are completely unconnected. then by the definition they are one to one and onto, which satisfies the bijection requirement.
+This means that they have no edges, and are completely disconnected.
+Then by the definition the function $f$ mapping $A$ onto $B$ is one to one, which satisfies the bijection requirement.
-They are
+So by using the formal definition above we know then that both graphs are isomorphic even though they are not completely connected.